 One of the biggest frustrations an indoor gardener can face is finding bugs on a beloved houseplant.
 Not only is it frustrating, but indoor plant bugs can quickly kill the plant too.
 Ugh!

 You may have already had issues with a houseplant pest infestation before, and never realized it.
-Maybe you had a plant that seemed perfectly healthy one day, then the next day it started to die and you couldn’t figure out how to save it.
+Maybe your indoor plant seemed perfectly healthy one day, then the next it started to die and you couldn’t figure out how to save it.

-Or maybe you had a plant that you knew was infested, but you didn’t know what to do – so you just threw it out (how you like me now bugs!?).
+Or maybe you had one that you knew was infested, but you didn’t know what to do – so you just threw it out (how you like me now bugs!?).

 Don’t despair my friends!
 There are many ways to control houseplant pests.
-We can win the battle, and get rid of those pesky bugs for good!
+We can win the battle, and get rid of bugs on houseplants for good!

 Wait, What?
 My Houseplants Have Bugs!?

-Pest infestations are worse in the house than they are outside because there are no natural predators to control houseplant pests (unless you raise ladybugs, or other beneficial insects – which some people do!).
+Infestations are worse in the house than they are outside because there are no natural predators to control houseplant pests.

 Though houseplants can be infested with bugs any time during the year, they are most vulnerable in the winter.
 Here’s why…